-- (a) The identity of any Athlete or other Person who is asserted by the Relevant MNA to have committed an anti-doping rule violation may be Publicly Disclosed by the Relevant MNA only after notice has been provided to the Athlete or other Person in accordance with Regulation 21.7.3, 21.7.4, 21.7.5, 21.7.6 or 21.7.7 and simultaneously to WADA, World Sailing, and the National Anti-Doping Organization of the Athlete or other Person in accordance with Regulation 21.14.1(b). - (b) No later than twenty days after it has been determined in a final appellate decision under Regulation 21.13.2(a) or 21.13.2(b), or such appeal has been waived, or a hearing in accordance with Regulation 21.8 has been waived, the Relevant MNA the assertion of an anti-doping rule violation has not been timely challenged, World Sailing must Publicly Report the disposition of the matter, including the sport, the anti-doping rule violated, the name of the Athlete or other Person committing the violation, the Prohibited Substance or Prohibited Method involved (if any), and the Consequences imposed.
-The Relevant MNA must also Publicly Report within twenty days the results of final appeal decisions concerning anti-doping rule violations, including the information described above. - (c) In any case where it is determined, after a hearing or appeal, that the Athlete or other Person did not commit an anti-doping rule violation, the decision may be Publicly Disclosed only with the consent of the Athlete or other Person who is the subject of the decision.
-The Relevant MNA shall use reasonable efforts to obtain such consent.
-If consent is obtained, the Relevant MNA shall Publicly Disclose the decision in its entirety or in such redacted form as the Athlete or other Person may approve. - (d) Publication shall be accomplished at a minimum by placing the required information on the Relevant MNA website or publishing it through other means and leaving the information up for the longer of one month or the duration of any period of Ineligibility. - (e) Neither World Sailing, nor its MNAs, nor any official of either body, shall publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to the Athlete or other Person against whom an anti-doping rule violation is asserted, or their representatives. - (f) The mandatory Public Reporting required in Regulation 21.14.3(b) shall not be required where the Athlete or other Person who has been found to have committed an anti-doping rule violation is a Minor.
-Any optional Public Reporting in a case involving a Minor shall be proportionate to the facts and circumstances of the case.
+- 21.14.3.2 No later than twenty (20) days after it has been determined in an appellate decision under Regulations 21.13.2.1 or 21.13.2.2, or such appeal has been waived, or a hearing in accordance with Regulation 21.8 has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under Regulation 21.10.8, or a new period of Ineligibility, or reprimand, has been imposed under Regulation 21.10.14.3, World Sailing must Publicly Disclose the disposition of the anti-doping matter, including the sport, the anti-doping rule violated, the name of the Athlete or other Person committing the violation, the Prohibited Substance or Prohibited Method involved (if any) and the Consequences imposed.
+World Sailing must also Publicly Disclose within twenty (20) days the results of appellate decisions concerning anti-doping rule violations, including the information described above. - 21.14.3.3 After an anti-doping rule violation has been determined to have been committed in an appellate decision under Regulations 21.13.2.1 or 21.13.2.2 or such appeal has been waived, or in a hearing in accordance with Regulation 21.8 or where such hearing has been waived, or the assertion of an anti-doping rule violation has not otherwise been timely challenged, or the matter has been resolved under Regulation 21.10.8, World Sailing may make public such determination or decision and may comment publicly on the matter. - 21.14.3.4 In any case where it is determined, after a hearing or appeal, that the Athlete or other Person did not commit an anti-doping rule violation, the fact that the decision has been appealed may be Publicly Disclosed.
+However, the decision itself and the underlying facts may not be Publicly Disclosed except with the consent of the Athlete or other Person who is the subject of the decision.
+World Sailing shall use reasonable efforts to obtain such consent, and if consent is obtained, shall Publicly Disclose the decision in its entirety or in such redacted form as the Athlete or other Person may approve. - 21.14.3.5 Publication shall be accomplished at a minimum by placing the required information on the World Sailing's website and leaving the information up for the longer of one (1) month or the duration of any period of Ineligibility. - 21.14.3.6 Except as provided in Regulations 21.14.3.1 and 21.14.3.3, no Anti-Doping Organization, National Federation, or WADA-accredited laboratory, or any official of any such body, shall publicly comment on the specific facts of any pending case (as opposed to general description of process and science) except in response to public comments attributed to, or based on information provided by, the Athlete, other Person or their entourage or other representatives. - 21.14.3.7 The mandatory Public Disclosure required in Regulation 21.14.3.2 shall not be required where the Athlete or other Person who has been found to have committed an anti-doping rule violation is a Minor, Protected Person or Recreational Athlete.
+Any optional Public Disclosure in a case involving a Minor, Protected Person or Recreational Athlete shall be proportionate to the facts and circumstances of the case.